 Value Added Tax (VAT)

 All of the prices quoted exclude VAT.
 This is charged at the prevailing rate and is payable on our fees and on most expenses which we are likely to incur on your behalf.
-There may be some situations in which VAT is not payable but generally, any client resident lawfully within the EU would be required to pay 20% VAT.
+There may be some situations in which VAT is not payable but generally, any client resident lawfully within the UK would be required to pay 20% VAT.
 We can provide guidance on this, however, you are advised to seek your own independent tax advice in this regard.

 How we calculate our fees and what services are included